Kotlin/KEEP/proposals/inline-classes.md

 ## Motivation / use cases

-Inline classes allow to create wrappers for a value of a certain type and such wrappers would be fully inlined.
+Inline classes allow creating wrappers for a value of a certain type and such wrappers would be fully inlined.
 This is similar to type aliases but inline classes are not assignment-compatible with the corresponding underlying types.

 Use cases: